SPECT Replacement Enables Efficiency

 SPECT Replacement Enables Efficiency and Service Line Expansion

 Boice-Willis Clinic, a primary care and multi-specialty practice with seven locations in North Carolina, USA, replaced two aging SPECT scanners with one Siemens Symbia Evo™ Excel* SPECT system.
-Edward O’Neal, MHA, RT(R)(CT), Imaging Manager, and Candie Wachowicz, RT(R)(N), Nuclear Medicine Technologist, talk about the process.
+Edward O’Neal, MHA, RT(R)(CT), Imaging Manager, and Candie Wachowicz, RT(R)(N), Nuclear Medicine Technologist, give their perspective and describe what key elements were critical in the decision process.

 By Rhett Morici, Molecular Imaging Business Line, Siemens Healthcare